pardeepkakash2/study/interrupt/irqsharing/readme.txt

 3. softirq is guaranteed to run on the CPU it was scheduled on in SMP systems.
 4. It Runs in interrupt context, so Interrupt context cannot perform certain actions that can result in the kernel putting the current context to sleep, such as downing a semaphore, copying to or from user-space memory or non-atomically allocating memory
-5. it can’t preempted and can’t scheduled
+5. it can’t preempted and can’t scheduled ie: A softirq never preempts another softirq.
+	 The only event that can preempt a softirq is an interrupt handler.
 6. Atomic execution
 7. it can run simultaneously on one or more processor, even two of the same type of softirq can run concurrently

+Note : Currently, only two subsystems directly use softirqs: Networking devices and Block devices Additionally, kernel timers and tasklets are built on top of softirqs.

 Note : Softirqs are most often raised from within interrupt handlers.
 	First the interrupt handler(top half) performs the basic hardware-related work, raises the softirq, and then exits.